nitad54448/yappari-5-1/README.md

 ## How to install ##

 The recommended way to install this program is to use the full package which can be downloaded from [Releases](https://github.com/nitad54448/yappari-5-1/releases).
 Make sure you download the Volume.zip file and not what is labelled as source file archives.
 Several versions are available, in general the last one is the best choice.
-In case of bugs, please report them, and grab an earlier version.
+In case of bugs please report them and grab an earlier version.

 Yappari 5.1 is compiled with Labview 2023 for Windows 10.
 As such it will require a "run-time" engine which is installed, if needed, by the full installer.
 So, if you already have the run-time engine (either because you already installed Yappari or another program compiled with Labview 2023) you can just download all the files from the green button __Code__ as a zip file.
 Another possibility is to download the LV 2023 engine freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336).
 The files in __Code__ are always the latest version.
 For previous ones, look in [Releases](https://github.com/nitad54448/yappari-5-1/releases).